Rusty's Real Deal Baseball

-Rusty's Real Deal Baseball is a free-to-play baseball video game published by Nintendo for the Nintendo 3DS eShop.
+Rusty's Real Deal Baseball was a free-to-play baseball video game published by Nintendo for the Nintendo 3DS eShop.
 It was released in Japan in August 2013 and in North America in April 2014; the game was not released in Europe.

+The game and its minigames are no longer available to download due to the Nintendo eShop closure on Nintendo 3DS.

 Gameplay

 The game features baseball themed minigames, which can be purchased individually at Rusty Slugger's store, called "Rusty Slugger's Sport Shack".
 The player is given a free demo of one of the minigames, but will eventually need to pay for them.
 While each minigame is paid through microtransactions, players can haggle with Rusty to purchase the games for a lower price.
 Playing the minigames will reward players with items that can be used to haggle with Rusty, which Rusty will accept and use to fix his life problems.
 One of Rusty's children will tell you if the price can not be lowered any further, and if a player chooses an ineffective option of dialogue, they can reset Rusty's mood with a donut for a better approach.
-Players can compare minigame score with other player via Spotpass.
+Players can compare minigame scores with other player via StreetPass.

 The game will intentionally keep players from trying to purchase the games for full price, but can still be purchased after multiple warnings.
 When a player pays for full price, Rusty's past mentor Pappy Van Poodle will give him the items awarded from the minigames instead.

+After the Nintendo 3DS eShop closure, the minigames cannot be bought anymore, but the story can be seen in game for free.